edgeLinux OS

 You must also register the Antsle on antHill when prompted in the on-boarding process.
 This will allow antHill to make the connection between your backups and this new server.

 Restore backups from the "Heal antlets" section in antMan.
-Hop right over to the 0:45 time stamp at this video where we show you how to heal your antlets.
+Hop right over to the 0:45 time stamp at where we show you how to heal your antlets.